thatmlopsguy/thatmlopsguy.github.io/content/contact.md

 a Twatter, a Swatter, a Fatter, a Squatter, a Platter or whatever is the latest fad nowadays.
 If somebody claims to be me, chances are it’s not actually me.

-I don’t use social media and neither software nor hardware by Google (Search, Youtube, GCP), Microsoft (with the exception of Github), ~~Facebook~~ Meta (Instagram, Whatsapp, Threads), or Apple for ethical reasons.
+I don’t use social media and neither software nor hardware by Google, Microsoft (with the exception of Github), ~~Facebook~~ Meta (Instagram, Whatsapp, Threads), or Apple for ethical reasons.